 Speaking of yeast bread, the English muffin is another good example.
 They are small, flat, and round bread that can be a great choice for breakfast, especially in North America, New Zealand, and Australia.

 Normally, they will cut them horizontally, then serve with jam, eggs, bacon, etc., to enjoy in the morning since they have a bland flavor.
-But these English muffins also have many versions as they might contain multigrain, raisin, apple cinnamon, whole wheat, etc.
+But these English muffins also have many savory versions filled with multigrain, raisin, apple cinnamon, whole wheat, etc.

 For more information, muffin means “little cakes” in the Low German language.
-And they were introduced to the United States in 1859 through a newspaper.
+The name was introduced to the United States in 1859 through newspapers.
 But do not be confused between English and American muffins, which I will explain in more detail later.

 Basic English muffins are easy to make!
 But how simple is it?
 Click here to find out!

 Who cannot love a light, fluffy, and golden bread-like Brioche, right?
-These bread loaves are the highlight in France foods.
-And as it consists of a high amount of egg and butter, they are so soft, rich, and a bit flaky that it makes everyone want to devour immediately.
+These bread loaves are the highlight of French foods.
+With a high amount of egg and butter, they are so soft, rich, and a bit flaky that it makes everyone want to devour them immediately.

-The first appearance of Brioche was in a French-English dictionary in 1611, and they describe them as spiced bread.
-However, its etymology is unclear, but many people believe it derives from the term “brier”, which indicates a wooden roller to aid the kneading process.
+The first appearance of Brioche was in a French-English dictionary in 1611, described as spiced bread.
+Its etymology is unclear, but many people believe it derives from the term “brier”, which indicates a wooden roller to aid the kneading process.

 Brioche has various shapes and styles for both sweet and savory versions.
-Brioche that you usually see in the supermarket is their basic form of flour, egg, butter, yeast, and liquid.
-But some of them come with fillings too!
+Brioche that you usually see in the supermarket is the basic form made with flour, egg, butter, yeast, and liquid.
+But some of them come with fillings.

 Bagel – small round bread with a hole in a center that resembles a ring, is native to Jewish people in Poland.
-After that, the Polish Jews brought them to the USA, and this bread started to develop its recognition in New York City.
+After Polish Jews brought it to the USA, this bread started to develop its recognition in New York City.
 Back then, all bagels were prepared by hand.